 Formula 1 teams always prefer painting over wrapping their cars.
 The body and the wings of a Formula 1 car are not wrapped as wrapping can be easily damaged.
 The intricate aerodynamic parts of the cars are also too difficult to wrap with precision.

 However, the logos and driver decals on the cars are not painted on.
 These are special stickers that are placed on the car by hand, just before the race weekend starts.
-Having the body of the car painted makes it easier to apply and remove these stickers without damaging the paint of the car.
+Having the body of the car painted makes it easier to apply and remove these stickers without damaging the paint of the car, which decals sometimes do.

 Removing stickers from a wrap would cause it to tear, meaning the entire car would need to be rewrapped if the team needs to change the drivers’ decals or the sponsors’ logos.
 Painting the cars is a much better solution, with stickers being used to place the branding on the car.